Scot Ramsay wins Cazoo Classic by one shot

 Ramsay was well placed after posting 69 in each of his opening two rounds and was five under for his third round.

-Though he bogeyed the 12th, his four birdies proved enough for victory.
+Though he bogeyed the 12th, his four birdies left him needing par on the 18th, which he sealed with an eight-foot putt.

+And he added: "The way I did it, to hole that putt at the last - hours and hours of practice and it comes down to one shot.
+No matter what happens now, I'll remember it for the rest of my life."

+His countryman Grant Forrest was one of five players tied for third on 12 under at Hillside.
+Robert MacIntyre was five shots further back in a tie for 20th while David Drysdale finished on six under and Craig Howie was five under.